-MPIP releases 2009 Community Indicators Report
+MPIP release of 2009 Community Indicators Report

 Our Where We Stand annual report monitors eleven dimensions of community life, selecting a few critical indicators to tell us where we stand on those dimensions as a region and within individual local communities.